actions/setup-python/README.md

 The action has built-in functionality for caching and restoring dependencies.
 It uses [toolkit/cache](https://github.com/actions/toolkit/tree/main/packages/cache) under the hood for caching dependencies but requires less configuration settings.
 Supported package managers are `pip`, `pipenv` and `poetry`.
 The `cache` input is optional, and caching is turned off by default.

-The action defaults to searching for a dependency file (`requirements.txt` for pip, `Pipfile.lock` for pipenv or `poetry.lock` for poetry) in the repository, and uses its hash as a part of the cache key.
+The action defaults to searching for a dependency file (`requirements.txt` or `pyproject.toml` for pip, `Pipfile.lock` for pipenv or `poetry.lock` for poetry) in the repository, and uses its hash as a part of the cache key.
 Input `cache-dependency-path` is used for cases when multiple dependency files are used, they are located in different subdirectories or different files for the hash that want to be used.

  - For `pip`, the action will cache the global cache directory
  - For `pipenv`, the action will cache virtualenv directory